sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_09.rst

 that there are no differences among groups, obtaining a significant effect doesn’t tell you which groups are different to which other ones.
 We discussed this issue back in chapter :doc:`Comparing several means (one-way ANOVA)
-<../Ch13/Ch13_ANOVA>`, and in that chapter our solution was to run *t*-tests for all
+<../Ch13/Ch13_ANOVA>`, and in that chapter our solution was to run *t*-tests for
-possible pairs of groups, making corrections for multiple comparisons (e.g., Bonferroni, Holm) to control the Type I error rate across all comparisons.
+all possible pairs of groups, making corrections for multiple comparisons (e.g., Bonferroni, Holm) to control the Type I error rate across all comparisons.
 The methods that we used back there have the advantage of being relatively simple and being the kind of tools that you can use in a lot of different situations where you’re testing multiple hypotheses, but they’re not necessarily the best choices if you’re interested in doing efficient post-hoc testing in an ANOVA context.
-There are actually quite a lot of different methods for performing multiple comparisons in the statistics literature (`Hsu, 1996
-<../Other/References.html#hsu-1996>`__\ ), and it would be beyond the scope of an
-introductory text like this one to discuss all of them in any detail.
+There are actually quite a lot of different methods for performing multiple comparisons in the statistics literature (:ref:`Hsu, 1996 <Hsu_1996>`), and it would be beyond the scope of an introductory text like this one to discuss all of them in any detail.

 That being said, there’s one tool that I do want to draw your attention to, namely Tukey’s “Honestly Significant Difference”, or **Tukey’s HSD**